timbru/draft-sidrops-publication-server-bcp/draft-ietf-sidrops-publication-server-bcp-01.md

 that their Publication Server ([@!RFC8181]) is available when there is a need to update RPKI objects such as ROAs.

-However, availability issues with such repositories are frequent and negatively impact RPs.
-Therefore, it is strongly RECOMMENDED that organistions use a publication service provided by their RIR, NIR or other parent as much as possible.
+However, availability issues with such repositories are frequent and negatively impact RPs, and the greater the number of separate repositories, the greater the chance of such problems.
+Therefore, CAs that act as parents of other CAs are RECOMMENDED to provide a publication service for their child CAs, and CAs with a parent who offers a publication service are RECOMMENDED to use that service, instead of running their own.

-Furthermore, it is RECOMMENDED that CAs that act as a parent and which operate a Publication Server offer publication as a service to CAs under their CA hierarchy, i.e. direct child CAs, grandchildren, great grandchildren, etc.
+For the case of a 'grandchild' CA, where CA1 is a TA, CA2 is a child CA of CA1, and CA3 is a child CA of CA2, there are several options for providing publication service to CA3:

+ 1. RFC 8183 defines a 'referral' mechanism as part of the out-of-band CA setup protocol.
+If supported by CA1 and CA2, then this simplifies the process of registering CA3 as a direct publication client of CA1.

+ 2. CA1 may support the registration of multiple publishers by CA2, by using the publisher_request/repository_response XML exchange defined in RFC 8183.
+CA2 would then be able to register a separate publisher on behalf of CA3.

+ 3. CA2 may operate a publication proxy service (per e.g.
+ [@rpki-publication-proxy]), which acts as the publication server for CA3.
+This proxy would set aside part of CA2's namespace at CA1 for the publication of CA3's objects, adjusting and forwarding requests from CA3 to CA1 accordingly.

+For options 1 and 2, CAs operating as CA1 should consider the implications of providing direct publication service to CA3 in this
+way: for example, CA3 may expect publication service technical support from CA1 directly.

 ## Publication Server as a Service